 To install outside air use 3" non-combustible flex pipe.
-There is a break-away hole on the rear panel of the stove which must be removed to connect the flex pipe.
+There is a break-away hole on the rear panel of the stove which must be removed before connecting the flex pipe.
+The pipe should be run outside and terminate to the side or below the vent pipe outlet so the flue outlet is more than 12" from the inlet cover.
 The maximum length run of this pipe is 15 feet.
-If a longer run is needed the size must be increased to 3".
-Termination Cap part number 1-10-08542 should be used to keep birds, rodents, etc.out of the pipe unless the Harman wall passthrough is being used.
+Inlet cover, part number 1-10-09542 should be used to keep birds, rodents, etc. out of the pipe.